-Financial support is given to the NGOs in the form of grants that are handed out annually (see point (b) above).
+Every year the Ministry allocates financial grants, in accordance with the state budget, in order to facilitate progress in environmental matters.
+Two types of grants are allocated every year, operational grants to environmental NGOs and grants for individual environmental projects undertaken by organisations or individuals.
+For the year 2020 the Ministry allocated 67,7 Million ISK to environmental projects and 39 Million ISK for operational grants.
 The overall amount of the grants is decided on by the Parliament and the Ministry is responsible for the allocation of grants in its field.
 The grants can be both for the operation of the NGOs in question and for special projects the NGOs or some members of the public take on.
-Projects such as monitoring the water quality and ecology in Lake Pingvallavatn, environmental training of young scout leaders and informing the public of the outcome of Rio +20 are among those that were financially supported in 2013, to name some examples.
+Projects such as climate change forests, "Car Free Day", "Plastic Free September" and other various projects to raise awareness on environmental matters, such as education in high schools and for senior citizen and education regarding clothing waste problems are among those that were financially supported in 2020, to name some examples.